Best Practices: Lead Retrieval for Event Registration and Lead Retrieval Companies

 - Suggest they practice before the event!
 The most important thing is to keep your device stable and avoid shadows or glare on the target barcode.

 - In case there’s no internet at the venue: advise exhibitors to sign in to the app and select the event’s service at least once before the event.
-If they have Internet connectivity, the app will download the correct service(s) onto their device.
+If they have Internet connectivity, the app will download the correct service(s) and latest databases to their devices.

-- Suggest they charge their devices before the event.
+- Suggest they charge their devices before each day of the event.

 - Questions specific to an exhibitor: This can easily be done by creating a Service specifically for an exhibitor with questions specific to their needs.